Our products

 Can pil pil be made with fresh cod?

-While technically possible, salted cod provides a modified protein structure that favors emulsification.
+Although technically possible, salted cod provides a modified protein structure that favors emulsification.
 The salting process transforms proteins, creating a more suitable matrix for binding.

 How much cod do I need per person?

-Can I freeze prepared pil pil cod?
+Can I freeze pil pil cod that has already been prepared?

 Freezing breaks the pil pil emulsion.
-It is preferable to freeze desalted cod before preparation and always cook the dish fresh.
+It is preferable to freeze the desalted cod before preparation and always cook the dish fresh.

 Mastering pil pil transcends culinary technique to become an art that connects tradition, product, and knowledge.
 The correct choice of cod determines 70% of the final success, turning each preparation into a celebration of the authentic flavors of the Cantabrian Sea.

-Prepare it with Bacalalo products: Special pil-pil cod jowl | Dried cod cheeks
+Prepare it with Bacalalo products: Special pil-pil "penca" | Dried cod "cocochas"

 Discover our selection of desalted cod at Bacalalo.